 Chad has been a part of Eight Days of Hope since 2007 as a volunteer.
 He has been an Ambassador since 2016.
 Chad has a BA in Management from Malone University.
 He started his career in banking and consulting before transitioning to full-time ministry in 2002 with NewPointe Community Church, a multi-site church in Ohio.
 Chad served in several pastoral leadership roles, including Campus Pastor at multiple locations and Director of Stewardship.

-In 2019, Chad joined the Grace Church team located in Berlin, OH, as the Executive Pastor of Multi-site.
+In 2019, Chad joined the Grace Church team located in Berlin, OH, as the Executive Pastor.
 Chad will be helping lead the church in all phases of ministry and operations.

 Chad lives in Walnut Creek, Ohio, with his wife Vikki.
-They have been married for over 29 years.
+They have been married for 34 years.
 Chad has served on the boards of Habitat for Humanity, Love INC of Holmes County, Personal and Family Counseling Center, and the Holmes County Chamber of Commerce.

 Chad has a passion to help people grow in their faith, character, and leadership.